 Rationale

-There are about 42,000 kilometers of inland waterways in the EU, with a network spanning 25 Member States.
-In 2022, 122.1 billion tonne-kilometres (tkm) were transported through inland waters, making up 5,1% of the total land freight transport volumes within the EU.
-They are one of the most one of the most carbon efficient mode of transportation for freight and their role should be boosted, as highlighted in the 2021 Commission Communication (NAIADES III).
+There are about 42,000 kilometres of navigable inland waterways in the EU, with a network spanning 25 Member States.
+In 2022, 122.1 billion tonne-kilometres were transported through inland waters, making up 5,1% of the total land freight transport volumes within the EU.
+Inland waterways are one of the most carbon efficient mode of transportation for freight and their role should be boosted, as highlighted in the 2021 Commission Communication (NAIADES III).

-While inland waterways, their surroundings and related infrastructure are being at the heart of the green transition, they are also threatened by climate change and ecological degradation.
+While inland waterways, their surroundings and related infrastructure are at the heart of the green transition, they are also threatened by climate change and ecological degradation, which can cause severe disruptions.
 Adverse effects of climate change include slow-onset and seasonal changes in water availability and quality, increased flooding and prolonged periods of water scarcity and drought.
-The goal of this topic is to improve the climate resilience of inland waterways and related interdependent systems.
+The goal of this topic is to better understand and improve the climate resilience of navigable inland waterways and related interdependent systems.

 Activities of the projects

-Together with the other proposals selected under this topic, projects are expected to address all of the following aspects:
+Projects are expected to address all of the following aspects:

+Address the lack of a common climate modelling framework for EU waterways and improve predictions and projections to optimise waterway management in the short to long term.

-conduct a comprehensive climate risk assessment of the EU's navigable waterway network.
+Conduct a comprehensive climate risk assessment of the EU's navigable waterway from the Trans-European Transport network (TEN-T).
 This assessment should cover mobility, supply chain security, critical infrastructure, geographical and economic interdependencies and multifunctional water resilience.

-Address the lack of a common climate modelling framework for EU waterways: and improve predictions and projections to optimise waterway management in the short to long term.

-Calculate the investments that are required to implement climate proofing, as well as an proper understanding and estimation of the costs of inaction
+Estimate the investments that are required to adapt to climate change, as well as the costs of inaction.

-Provide actionable information to guide effective climate adaptation solutions, that maximise co-benefits and ensure integrated management of inland waterways.
-Nature-based solutions should be explored as a priority, in line with the Mission Implementation Plan.
+Provide actionable information to guide effective climate adaptation solutions, that maximise co-benefits (including for biodiversity) and ensure integrated management of inland navigable waterways.

-Test adaptation solutions on various river basins
+Develop adaptation solutions on various waterways.
+Nature-based solutions and solutions supporting nature restoration should be explored as a priority, in line with the Mission Implementation Plan.

+Enhance stakeholder collaboration mechanisms

+Work closely and coordinate with the other projects funded under this topic, to maximise synergies and avoid duplications.

 Links to the Mission and to other projects and initiatives

-Proposals should build (when relevant) on existing knowledge and adaptation solutions developed by previous projects and explore synergies with ongoing projects from EU and national programmes as well as the international River commissions
+Proposals should build (when relevant) on existing knowledge and adaptation solutions developed by previous projects and explore synergies with ongoing projects from EU and national programmes as well as the International River Commissions.

 Proposals should include a mechanism and the resources to establish operational links and collaboration with the Mission Implementation Platform (including on monitoring), and other relevant knowledge platforms such as PLATINA4Action.
 Projects funded under this topic will be expected to participate in the Mission Community of Practice and to share relevant knowledge to feed the work of the project stemming from HORIZON-MISS-2026-01-CLIMA-02.

+Applicants should acknowledge these elements and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Mission.

+HORIZON-MISS-2026-01-CLIMA-07: Demonstrating innovative financing of local adaptation actions with combination of public funding and private financing